 Did you know natural gas pipelines are the safest energy transportation system in the United States?
 We are committed to making them even safer.

 National Grid is guided by an Integrity Management Program (IMP), which has been developed in accordance with rules established by the U.S. Department of Transportation (DOT) and local state regulatory agencies, which govern the program.
-The IMP was developed through the cooperation of industry experts, from both within and outside of National Grid, and meets or exceeds all federal requirements.
-The primary goal is to continuously improve safety by identifying, assessing and managing risks to natural gas pipelines.
+The primary goal is to continuously improve safety by identifying, assessing, and managing risks to natural gas pipelines.

-At National Grid, we are committed to the safe operation of all of our natural gas facilities, including pipelines.
-We:
+At National Grid, we are committed to the safe operation of all our natural gas

 - Built upon our already extensive integrity management programs to meet or exceed new federal IMP regulations.